 Teachers use these tools by making them one part of a broader safeguarding and support strategy.
 Screening is often conducted through structured questionnaires or during pastoral check-ins with the child.
 The information gathered helps staff adapt their approach to meet the specific emotional needs of the learner.

-What are the benefits of identifying childhood trauma for a pupil's learning?
+What are the benefits of identifying childhood trauma for a learner's learning?

 What does the research say about the impact of ACEs on education?